What is "Pre-Health"?

 - Scholarship awards during medical school ranging from $10,000 - $15,000 per student.

 - Automatic admission into OSU-COM Rural Medical Track (RMT).
-Students in the 3+1 Program are required to complete their training in the OSU-COM Rural Medical Track.
+Students in the 3+1 Program are required to complete their training in the OSU-COM Rural Medical Track and can take advantage of unique learning opportunities including early clinical experiences and research projects available only to RMT students.

 Qualified candidates should apply for admission into the 3+1 Program during the spring semester of their sophomore year at OSU-Stillwater.
 Candidates should follow these steps:

-- Meet OSU-Stillwater’s 3+1 point of contact, Jessica Priddy Bullock, to review eligibility and requisite admissions requirements.
+- Meet OSU-Stillwater’s (OSU-COM 3+1 program) point of contact, Jessica Priddy Bullock, to review eligibility and requisite admissions requirements after your acceptance as a freshman to OSU-Stillwater.

-- Apply for OSU's Pre-Health Advisory Committee interview process during the fall of their sophomore year;
+- Apply for OSU's Pre-Health Advisory Committee (PAC) application and interview process during the fall of their sophomore year;

-- Submit a supplemental application to OSU-COM by March 30th of their sophomore year; and
+- Submit a supplemental/secondary application to OSU-COM by March 30th of their sophomore year; and

 - Interview with OSU-COM's Admissions Committee during the spring semester of their sophomore year.